 Manage Chronic Conditions: Control diabetes and hypertension to prevent diabetic retinopathy and all its other complications.

-Wholesome Lifestyle Choices: Include antioxidant-rich foods, exercise regularly, and avoid smoking; these are very helpful in maintaining good eye health.
+Wholesome Lifestyle Choices: Include antioxidant-rich foods, exercise regularly, and avoid smoking; these go a long way in maintaining good eye health.

-Retinal diseases pose one of the most serious threats to vision and, as a result, to quality of life.
-Knowing diseases, their symptoms, modes of treatment, allows early diagnosis and interventions.
-Along with a healthy life, regular check-ups of the eyes will help to keep the retina intact and avoid serious eye diseases.
+Retinal diseases pose one of the most serious threats to vision and, as a consequence, to quality of life.
+Knowledge of diseases, their symptoms, modes of treatment, allows early diagnosis and interventions.
+Along with healthy living, regular check-ups of the eyes will help to keep the retina intact and avoid serious eye diseases.
 Consult an eye care professional to discuss your concerns and explore the best options for your eye health should you have any symptoms of diseases pertaining to the retina.

 Let your health life consultant answer all your questions in an online session.